sujith-eag/vu-library/docs/react/03_style_hooks/03_styling.md

 You can apply inline styles via the `style` prop using a **JavaScript object**, not a string.

 >[!note]
->The Double Curly braces needed for Inline style is escaped to avoid error
+>The Double Curly braces needed for Inline style is escaped to avoid error in site compilation

 #### JSX vs. HTML Inline Styles